New York's Professional Misconduct Enforcement System

-The Board of Regents, which licenses individuals in 50 professions defined in Education Law, is responsible for the final disposition of all disciplinary matters.
+The Board of Regents, which licenses individuals in more than 50 professions defined in Education Law, is responsible for the final disposition of all disciplinary matters.
 You may search our site by name or by month of action for summaries of final disciplinary actions.

 Professional misconduct is defined in Education Law and in the Rules of the Board of Regents.
 Professional misconduct includes the following:

 - Engaging in acts of gross incompetence or gross negligence on a single occasion, or negligence or incompetence on more than one occasion